Laxmikant3/storeDesk/README.md

 ---

-## 📦 Future Enhancements

-- 🔐 Authentication system (admin login)
-- 🧾 Order management
-- 📊 Dashboard analytics
-- 🖼️ Product images and categories
+## 🛒 Features Implemented

+### Product Form with Validation

+- Add new products using a user-friendly form
+- Input validation includes:
+  - Required fields
+  - Proper number formats

+### Product List with Search

+- Displays all submitted products in a structured list

+### API Integration

+- All product data is stored and retrieved via RESTful APIs
+- Backend built using Node.js, Express, and PostgreSQL

 ---